apache/seatunnel/docs/en/connector-v2/sink/IoTDB.md

 ### batch_size [int]

-For batch writing, when the number of buffers reaches the number of `batch_size` or the time reaches `batch_interval_ms`, the data will be flushed into the IoTDB

-### batch_interval_ms [int]

-For batch writing, when the number of buffers reaches the number of `batch_size` or the time reaches `batch_interval_ms`, the data will be flushed into the IoTDB
+For batch writing, when the number of buffers reaches the number of `batch_size` or the time reaches `checkpoint.interval`, the data will be flushed into the IoTDB

 ### max_retries [int]